NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

 Bad (HUAWEI MateBook 14 2023):
 ![DXE volume is not covered by FDM hashing on HUAWEI laptop](../hydroph0bia-part2/hp2_uncovered.png)

-Our firmware-under-test doesn't cover the DXE volume by any hashes, so if we could mimic the firmware updater application well enough, we can take over it and do whatever.
+Our firmware-under-test doesn't cover the DXE volume by any hashes, so if we could mimic the firmware updater application well enough we can take over it and do whatever.

 # Firmware Update?
 Let's see how the whole firmware update subsystem works on Insyde H2O:
-- Insyde updater OS application puts the update capsule and the flash updater UEFI application onto EFI system partition (at /EFI/Insyde/isflash.bin), sets SecureFlashTrigger=1 into a non-volatile _SecureFlashInfo_ variable (using some proprietary mechanisms over SMM, because the variable is "locked" (write-protected) using VariableLockProtocol before booting the OS), then reboots the machine.
+- Insyde H2O updater OS application puts the update capsule and the flash updater UEFI application onto EFI system partition (at _/EFI/Insyde/isflash.bin_), sets _SecureFlashTrigger=1_ into a non-volatile _SecureFlashInfo_ variable (using some proprietary mechanisms over SMM, because the variable is "locked" (write-protected) using [VariableLockProtocol](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Include/Protocol/VariableLock.h) before booting the OS), then reboots the machine.
-- After reboot a PEI driver _SecureFlashPei_ detects the presence of _SecureFlashInfo_, checks SecureFlashTrigger to be 1, if so, prevents the flash writing locks from being engaged.
+- After reboot a PEI driver _SecureFlashPei_ detects the presence of _SecureFlashInfo_, checks _SecureFlashTrigger_ to be 1, if so, prevents the flash writing lock from being engaged.
 This means the firmware will remain writable after PEI phase ends.
 - In DXE a driver called _SecureFlashDxe_ also detects the presence of _SecureFlashInfo_, checks the same trigger value, then registers a special callback for BdsDxe to later call into for starting the update process.
 - _BdsDxe_ also checks for _SecureFlashInfo_ and the trigger, and calls the function that _SecureFlashDxe_ registered before.
 - The callback does some preparations (disables reset capabilities, keyboard combinations, boot devices and other stuff that would possbily interrupt firmware update process), then tries to transfer control to _isflash.bin_ in a rather interesting way.

 ![Part of SecureFlashCallback showing the control transfer](../hydroph0bia-part2/hp2_callback.png)

-As you can see, there is no way for an error returned from _LoadCertificateToVariable_ to influence the _LoadImage_ call, so if we shadow SecureFlashCertData variable by using SFCD tool from [part 1](../hydroph0bia-part1), it should be successfully consumed by _LoadImage_, or custom-cert-singed isflash.bin should be started, and exploitation should be complete.
+As you can see, there is no way for an error returned from _LoadCertificateToVariable_ to influence the _LoadImage_ call, so if we shadow _SecureFlashCertData_ variable by using _SFCD_ tool from [part 1](../hydroph0bia-part1), it should be successfully consumed by _LoadImage_, our custom-cert-singed _isflash.bin_ should be started, and exploitation should be complete.

-Of course, the first attempt at it predictably doesn't work, because of somewhat a sanity check or maybe even a naive countermeasure against our attack, that was absent in _BdsDxe_ before.
+Of course the first attempt at it predictably doesn't work, because of somewhat a sanity check or maybe even a naive countermeasure against our attack, that was absent in _BdsDxe_ before.
 ![LoadCertificateToVariable from SecureFlashDxe](../hydroph0bia-part2/hp2_loadcert.png)

-Turns out Insyde decided to first call _SetVariable_ on _SecureFlashCertData_ in a way that will remove all normal NVRAM variables, both volatile and non-volatile.
+Turns out Insyde decided to first call _SetVariable_ on _SecureFlashCertData_ in a way that would remove all normal NVRAM variables, both volatile and non-volatile.
 However, thanks to UEFI SecureBoot yet again there are not one, but two different kinds of variables that aren't normal and will not be removed by this call - the old and deprecated Authenticated Write (AW) and the new fancier Time-Based Authenticated Write (TA).
-Moreover, as we are executing in BDS phase, we could even use the VariableLockProtocol to make this call fail (silently, once again, who needs to check the return values, amirite?) without setting special variables, but this idea came into my head way later than I already finished reversing the _VariableRuntimeDxe_ driver and achieved re-setting _SecureFlashCertData_ from NV+BS+RT into NV+BS+RT+AW, which made it as strongly protected from naive SetVarible calls as everything else that the fimware really doesn't want random callers to temper with (i.e. firmware password and alike).

 # Special Variables?
-Way back in the 2000s Intel (and later UEFI that they formed around EFI) decided to provide a reference implementation for UEFI variable services, but did not require it to be used (by not putting it into UEFI Platform Interface specification).
+Way back in the 2000s Intel (and later UEFI Forum that they formed around EFI) decided to provide a reference implementation for UEFI variable services, but did not require it to be used (by not putting it into UEFI Platform Interface specification).
 This lead to several completely different implementations of NVRAM, each having their own issues and quirks.
-Here we need to dig deep enough into the Insyde H2O variant to see how we can set a custom special variable and make sure it can't be deleted by a stray SetVariable call.
+Here we need to dig deep enough into the Insyde H2O variant to see how we can set a custom special variable and make sure it can't be deleted by a stray _SetVariable_ call.

 Insyde implements UEFI variable services in a _VariableRuntimeDxe_ driver, which is starting very early in DXE by the virtue of _DXE Apriori File_ (a list of drivers so important to DXE that the core starts them before usual dispatching).

-_VariableRuntimeDxe_ is a giant driver to reverse, so that part was rather __fun__, but after around two weeks of bashing my head against this wall of disassembly and decompilation I've found out the following:
+_VariableRuntimeDxe_ is a giant driver to reverse, so that part was rather __fun__, but after about two weeks of bashing my head against this wall of disassembly and decompilation I've found out the following:
 - No custom TA variables can be set, because there's a complete list of them, all relevant to UEFI SecureBoot.
 - Insyde uses AW variables for storing firmware password and similar things, and there is a very obscure kind of custom AW variables (I expect that code to never ever been called or tested before) that can only be set before the start of BDS.
-- There are no other special custom variables.
+- There are no other kinds of custom special variables.

-This means we are left with an interesting situation - we could be able to set our _SecureFlashCertData_ as a special Insyde AW variable if we could run before BdsDxe, but our callback is executing by BdsDxe, so we are in sort of chicken-and-egg stalemate.
+This means we are left with an interesting situation: we could be able to set our _SecureFlashCertData_ as a special Insyde AW variable if we could run before BdsDxe, but our callback is executing by BdsDxe, so we are in a sort of chicken-and-egg stalemate.

 Now we need to see how exactly _VariableRuntimeDxe_ does its "disable support for setting AW variables", and see if we can maybe prevent it from doing so, or revert that decision somehow.
 Hooking _[BdsArchProtocol](https://uefi.org/specs/PI/1.8/V2_DXE_Architectural_Protocols.html#boot-device-selection-bds-architectural-protocol)->Entry_ can be done is several ways, and in most cases the hook can be found by searching for uses of BDS_ARCH_PROTOCOL_GUID:
 ![Registration of BdsEntryHook in VariableRuntimeDxe](../hydroph0bia-part2/hp2_locatebdsarch.png)